softcomputinglab520/Anomaly-Behavior-Recognition-of-underwater-creatures-Using-Lite-3D-Full-Convolution-Network/README.md

 see requirements.txt

 ## DataSet
-The raw dataset generated and/or analyzed during the present study are now available and can be accessed through the [link](http://140.121.135.204/aicenter/publications.html), under the repository name of Anomaly Behavior Recognition of underwater creatures Using Lite 3D Full-Convolution Network.
+The raw dataset generated and/or analyzed during the present study are now [available](http://140.121.135.204/aicenter/publications.html), under the repository name of Anomaly Behavior Recognition of underwater creatures Using Lite 3D Full-Convolution Network.

 ## Train
 You can train your model with train.py\